DataMigrators/cpd-docs.mettleci.io/source-markdown/test-specification-format.md

 }
 ```

-Similar to the **Given** section, each link in the **Then** section is specified using a combination of  stage and link nodes (to uniquely identify an outgoing link which produces data from your flow) and a path node to identify the test data CSV file containing the test data that is to be injected on that incoming link.
+Similar to the `Given` property, because some target stages can be configured with multiple input links the test specification's `then` property array uniqely identifies links using a combination of the stage and link names.
+The array also contains a `path` property to identify the test data CSV file containing the test data that is to be injected on each incoming link.

 ### Cluster keys <a href="cluster-keys"></a>

-The cluster node is used to assist DataStage's resource management when using high volumes of test data.
+The `cluster` property is used to assist DataStage's resource management when using high volumes of test data.
 Setting a **Cluster Key** will prompt DataStage to split the actual output and expected output using multiple, smaller subsets (based on the supplied keys) before the data is compared.
 Data is split such that each subset will only contain records that have the same values for all columns that make up the Cluster Key.
 In general, Cluster Keys should only be used when necessary and not specified by default.
-Read more about the using the cluster node in [High Volume Unit Tests](high-volume-unit-tests.md).
+Read more about the using the cluster property in [high volume tests](high-volume-tests.md).

 ```
 {   …